Broadening Participation

 Interview with Dr. Talmesha A. Richards, Principal Manager, Innovation Relationships, GEM i4, NSF I-Corps

-The IN I-Corps Hub is proud to emphasize inclusive teaching practices in our Regional Instructor Training program.
+The IN I-Corps Hub is proud to emphasize effective teaching practices in our Regional Instructor Training program.
 We began developing this project as the UNY I-Corps Node and have shared the training materials with partners across the I-Corps National Innovation Network (NIN).
-Following recommendations from the UNY I-Corps Node’s Research and Evaluation team, our curriculum team worked with experts in equity and anti-racism training, and inclusive teaching practices to develop an Inclusive and Equitable Teaching Practices training that is the first of its kind for I-Corps nationally.
 In this course, instructors learn strategies to effectively teach customer discovery methodology and provide “purposefully direct” feedback to I-Corps course participants.
-They also learn how to recognize and disrupt implicit bias and create an inclusive and equitable learning environment.